 - Shadow Day takes place every spring and aims to recruit & support Black, Indigenous, Latinx, AAPI and all students who have been historically excluded from higher education, by providing high school youth with the opportunity to connect with current Cal students who share similar backgrounds and interests, resources to learn how to apply & pay for college, and opportunities to explore their future goals, wherever they may be in the process!
 Shadow Day brings together 600 students including 300 Bay Area high school students from Oakland, Berkeley and the greater East Bay, to be matched in pairs with 300 current UC Berkeley students.
 Together, Shadow Day participants spend the day touring campus, shadowing classes, and engaging in fun, mutually beneficial workshops, exploring how to apply & pay for college, college success, and future pathways.

 To learn more, contact the Student Leadership Board Program Director by e-mail at firstname.lastname@example.org.

 ~Check out our Official Shadow Day 2021 Resource Booklet!~

-Created by the Spring 2020 Shadow Day Organizing team, this booklet contains resources and video testimony for high school students on exploring higher education, and learning how to apply & pay for college.
+Created by the Spring 2021 Student Leadership Board Program, this booklet contains resources and video testimony for high school students on exploring higher education, and learning how to apply & pay for college.